isomerpages/jointpoly-ace/_about-us/Ethos and roles of polytechnic educators.md

 permalink: /role/
 description: ""
 ---
-#### Polytechnic Lecturers: Ethos
+#### Polytechnic Educators: Ethos

-Polytechnic lecturers are expected to enhance students’ learning experiences, contribute to their holistic development and to prepare them to be workplace ready.
+Polytechnic educators are expected to enhance learners’ learning experiences, contribute to their holistic development and to prepare them to be workplace ready.

-The T&L ethos of polytechnic lecturers, which defines the desired culture and mindset of the professional community of polytechnic lectures, is given below.
+The T&L ethos of polytechnic educators, which defines the desired culture and mindset of the professional community of polytechnic educators, is given below.

 * Role modelling and upholding the professional values and behaviours of both the discipline and the teaching profession
 * Enhancing the curricula and students’ learning through active engagement with the industry, institutes of higher learning and other key stakeholders